 - Veteran Status

 - Caregiver Status

 - Credit History

 - Sexual and Reproductive Health Decisions

 - Domestic Violence Victim Status

 You’ve worked hard to be able to do your job.
 You may have spent years building up experience and credibility in your industry.
-When an employer decides to fire you or demote you because of a factor that’s no longer with your control, your career may be derailed.
+When an employer decides to fire you or demote you because of a factor that’s no longer under your control, your career may be derailed.
 You may lose your ability to earn an income.
 You may be blackballed.
 It is crucial to seek counsel from a knowledgeable New York City employment discrimination attorney.
 Dane Pierre and others on our legal teams at Phillips & Associates may be able to fight for your right to recover damages from a discriminatory employer.
-We represent workers in Brooklyn, Manhattan, Queens, Staten Island, the Bronx, Nassau County or Suffolk County.
-Call us at (212) 248-7431 or complete our online form.
+We represent workers in Brooklyn, Manhattan, Queens, Staten Island, the Bronx, Nassau County, or Suffolk County.
+Call us at (866) 229-9441 or complete our online form.